Axioms for Defeat in Democratic Elections: Characterization

 \section{Characterization}

 In this section, we prove our main result using the axioms proposed in Section \ref{AxiomsSection}.
-Given VCCRs $f$ and $g$, we say that $g$ is \textit{at least as resolute as} $f$ if for every profile $\mathbf{P}$ and $x,y\in X(\mathbf{P})$, if $x$ defeats $y$ in $\mathbf{P}$ according to $f$, then $x$ defeats $y$ in $\mathbf{P}$ according to $g$.
-It follows that the set of winners according to $\overline{g}$ (i.e., the set of undefeated candidates according to $g$) is always a \textit{subset} of the set of winners according to $\overline{f}$ (i.e., the set of undefeated candidates according to $f$).
-Roughly speaking, more resolute means \textit{smaller sets of winners}.
+Given VCCRs $f$ and $g$, we say that $g$ is \textit{a refinement of} $f$ if for every profile $\mathbf{P}$ and $x,y\in X(\mathbf{P})$, if $x$ defeats $y$ in $\mathbf{P}$ according to $f$, then $x$ defeats $y$ in $\mathbf{P}$ according to $g$.
+It follows that the set of candidates selected by $\overline{g}$ (i.e., the set of undefeated candidates according to $g$) is always a \textit{subset} of the set of candidates selected by $\overline{f}$ (i.e., the set of undefeated candidates according to $f$).
+Thus, a refinement extends the defeat relation and may shrink the set of potential winners.

-Given a class $\mathsf{C}$ of VCCRs and $g\in\mathsf{C}$, we say that $g$ is the \textit{most resolute} VCCR \textit{in} $\mathsf{C}$ if $g$ is at least as resolute as every VCCR in $\mathsf{C}$, or equivalently, if for every profile $\mathbf{P}$, $x,y\in X(\mathbf{P})$, and $f\in \mathsf{C}$, if $x$ defeats $y$ in $\mathbf{P}$ according to $f$, then $x$ defeats $y$ in $\mathbf{P}$ according to $g$.
+Given a class $\mathsf{C}$ of VCCRs and $g\in\mathsf{C}$, we say that $g$ is the \textit{most resolute} VCCR \textit{in} $\mathsf{C}$ if $g$ is a refinement of every VCCR in $\mathsf{C}$, or equivalently, if for every $f\in \mathsf{C}$, profile $\mathbf{P}$, and $x,y\in X(\mathbf{P})$, if $x$ defeats $y$ in $\mathbf{P}$ according to $f$, then $x$ defeats $y$ in $\mathbf{P}$ according to $g$.
 A number of voting procedures can be characterized as ``the most resolute procedure satisfying such and such properties'' (see, e.g., \citealt{Brandt2013,Brandt2014}).
 We now give such a characterization of Split Cycle.

 \begin{theorem} Split Cycle is the most resolute of all VCCRs satisfying the six axioms for defeat: \begin{enumerate} \item[A1.]
 Anonymity and Neutrality: if $x$ defeats $y$ in $\mathbf{P}$, and $\mathbf{P}'$ is obtained from $\mathbf{P}$ by swapping the ballots assigned to two voters, then $x$ still defeats $y$ in $\mathbf{P}'$ (Anonymity); and if $x$ defeats $y$ in $\mathbf{P}$, and $\mathbf{P}'$ is obtained from $\mathbf{P}$ by swapping $x$ and $y$ on each voter's ballot, then $y$ defeats $x$ in $\mathbf{P}'$ (Neutrality). \item[A2.]
 Availability: for every $\mathbf{P}$, there is some undefeated candidate in $\mathbf{P}$. \item[A3.]
 (Upward) Homogeneity: for every $\mathbf{P}$, if $x$ defeats $y$ in $\mathbf{P}$, then $x$ defeats $y$ in $2\mathbf{P}$. \item[A4.]
 Monotonicity (for two-candidate profiles): if $x$ defeats $y$ in $\mathbf{P}$ (a two-candidate profile), and $\mathbf{P}'$ is obtained from $\mathbf{P}$ by some voter $i$ moving $x$ above the candidate that $i$ ranked immediately above $x$ in $\mathbf{P}$, then $x$ defeats $y$ in $\mathbf{P}'$. \item[A5.]
 Neutral Reversal: if $\mathbf{P}'$ is obtained from $\mathbf{P}$ by adding two voters with reversed ballots, then $x$ defeats $y$ in $\mathbf{P}$ if and only if $x$ defeats $y$ in $\mathbf{P}'$. \item[A6.]
 Coherent IIA: if $x$ defeats $y$ in $\mathbf{P}$, and $\mathbf{P}'$ is a profile such that $\mathbf{P}_{\mid \{x,y\}}=\mathbf{P}'_{\mid \{x,y\}}$ and the margin graph of $\mathbf{P}'$ is obtained from that of $\mathbf{P}$ by deleting zero or more candidates other than $x$ and $y$ and deleting or reducing the margins on zero or more edges not connecting $x$ and $y$, then $x$ still defeats $y$ in $\mathbf{P}'$. \end{enumerate} \end{theorem}